dddrrreee/cs240lx-25spr/labs/9-profiler/README.md

     shadow registers.

 Checkoff:
-  1. Write a simple profiler similar to the `gprof` in 140e.
+  1. Write a simple profiler similar to the `gprof` in 140e
-  2. Add performance counters and display both the number of times each instruction runs, the cycle counts, and the value of some interesting hardware counters.
+  2. Add the cycle counter and display both the number of times each instruction runs and the cycle counts.
+  3. Maybe: Add the value of some interesting hardware counters to (2).

 There are tons of extensions.
 Will add!
 Or ask.

 ------------------------------------------------------------------
-### Single step example: `code/`
+### Background: Single step example: `code/`

 We give a complete working single-step example in the `code/` directory.
 It's called "ss-pixie" (single-step pixie) in honor of its ancestor.

 The code has two public routines:
   - `pixie_start()`: start single step tracing